-

 Combining reports

-You don't need to create different marketing reports for all the marketing strategies you are using.
+You don't need to create different marketing reports for all your marketing strategies.
 For instance, see if you can combine your SEO report with a report about your PPC campaigns.
 If your contact person is a general digital marketing manager, he will want to know how both campaigns are performing anyway.

-However, if you have different contact persons or stakeholders for SEO and paid channels, it is wise to create separate, custom reports about the two topics.
+However, if you have different contact persons or stakeholders for SEO and paid channels, creating separate, custom reports about the two topics is wise.

 Marketing metrics to report